basecamp/policies/privacy/index.md

 37signals LLC is a U.S. company and all data infrastructure are located in the U.S.

 * Requests for user data.
 Our policy is to not respond to government requests for user data unless we are compelled by legal process or in limited circumstances in the event of an emergency request.
 However, if U.S. law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring us to share data, we must comply.
-Likewise, we will only respond to requests from government authorities out the U.S. if compelled by the U.S. government through procedures outlined in a mutual legal assistance treaty or agreement.
+Likewise, we will only respond to requests from government authorities outside the U.S. if compelled by the U.S. government through procedures outlined in a mutual legal assistance treaty or agreement.
+It is 37signals’ policy to notify affected users before we share data unless we are legally prohibited from doing so, and except in some emergency cases.
 * Preservation requests.
-Similarly, 37signals' policy is to comply with requests to preserve data only if compelled by the U.S. Federal Stored Communications Act, 18 U.S.C.
+Similarly, 37signals’ policy is to comply with requests to preserve data only if compelled by the U.S. Federal Stored Communications Act, 18 U.S.C.
 Section 2703(f), or by a properly served U.S. subpoena for civil matters.
 We do not share preserved data unless required by law or compelled by a court order that we choose not to appeal.
 Furthermore, unless we receive a proper warrant, court order, or subpoena before the required preservation period expires, we will destroy any preserved copies of customer data at the end of the preservation period.
 * If we are audited by a tax authority, we may be required to share billing-related information.
 If that happens, we will share only the minimum needed, such as billing addresses and tax exemption information.

-Finally, if 37signals LLC is acquired by or merges with another company — we don’t plan on that, but if it happens — we’ll notify you well before any information about you is transferred or becomes subject to a different privacy policy.
+Finally, if 37signals LLC is acquired by or merges with another company — we don’t plan on that, but if it happens — we’ll notify you well before any of your personal information is transferred or becomes subject to a different privacy policy.

 ## Your rights with respect to your information